EmiOrellana/furniture-designer/README.md

 # FerroMadera

-**A 3D furniture designer built for the workshop — not just the screen.**
+**A 3D furniture designer built for the workshop, not just the screen.**

 Design steel and wood furniture in the browser, then walk to the bench with optimized cut lists, weight and cost estimates, and dimensioned technical drawings.